This topic describes the terms used in AnalyticDB for MySQL.

 Storage-intensive node groups are ideal for scenarios where there are lower requirements for query concurrency and performance.
-The query response time in such scenarios is allowed to be greater than 10 seconds.
+That is, the query response time is greater than 10 seconds.

 - Compute-intensive node groups (C series): All the data of these node groups is stored in standard SSDs.

-Accounts are subjects for accessing databases in clusters within the specified permissions.
+Accounts are the subject for accessing databases in clusters within the specified permissions.
 Account names in the same cluster must be unique.AnalyticDB for MySQL supports the following types of accounts: